gaudelbijay/attack-defender/README.md

 cd ..
 ```

  The attack-defender model *requires Python 3.10.0*.
-As such, setup a virtual environment for installing the requirements in `requirements.txt`.
+As such, set up a virtual environment for installing the requirements in `requirements.txt`.

 ```
 # in terminal 2